valeriearena/jersey-cdi/README.md

+# webapp-jersey-cdi
-# Web app with Jersey and CDI.
+Web app with Jersey and CDI.

 Follow the Setup Steps below.